acailuv/Chattr/README.md

 1. Open your preferred browser.
 2. Type in `localhost:3000` in the url text bar and hit enter.
 3. Done.
 You are connected to Chattr.
 Feel free to explore this simple application.

-## Disclaimer
-> THIS APPLICATION IS A WORK IN PROGRESS!